enlightenment Crossword Puzzles

 Down

-- rebirth of the soul
+- last battle of the war

 Across